 DON'T assume that just because you owned property prior to marriage, no portion of it will be deemed marital property.
 For example, if the home you owned before marriage increases in value during the marriage as a result of you and your spouse's efforts to maintain and improve it, your spouse may be entitled to a portion of that increase in value.

 DON'T assume that a business you owned prior to marriage remains entirely a nonmarital asset after marriage.
 If your business or professional practice increases in value throughout the marriage due in part to your spouse's contributions, your spouse may be entitled to a share of the increase in value upon divorce or your death.
 Such contributions can be obvious -- i.e. bookkeeping or entertaining clients -- but they can also be more subtle -- i.e. taking care of the home and children so that you can focus on running the business.

 Marital property typically doesn't become an issue unless a married couple is splitting up, but may also be a factor in a prenuptial agreement or other matters.
-If you have any legal questions about marital property, you can get a free legal review from a family law attorney at no cost.
+If you have any legal questions about marital property, you can get a free case review from a family law attorney at no obligation.